 Outcomes and Evaluation Report

-80% of Hunter College School Counseling students are rated as better prepared or significantly better prepared than interns from other master’s programs by site supervisors during their field placements (Counseling Evaluation by Site Supervisors Survey, 214 students rated, spring 2012-spring 2014).
+Eighty percent of the program’s candidates were rated by their site supervisor as better prepared or significantly better prepared than interns from other master’s programs during their student teaching (Counseling Evaluation by Site Supervisors Survey, 399 candidates rated, spring 2012-spring 2015).

-100% of Hunter College School of Education graduates employed as school counselors are rated as effective or very effective in their professional roles by employers (Employer Survey, 16 employer responses, 2012*).
+One-hundred percent of Hunter College School of Education graduates employed as school counselors are rated as effective by employers in their professional roles (Employer Survey, 24 employer responses, 2014).

-In 2013-2014 there were 31 graduates from the School Counseling program.
-Courses accommodate both part-time and full-time students.
-Many students complete the program in approximately three years.
-We expect students who are full-time all semesters to complete the program in four semesters and those who are part-time students to complete the program in six semesters.
+Eighty-eight percent of the program’s candidates graduate in the expected time frame.
+In 2014-2015 there were 51 graduates from the program.
+Courses accommodate both part-time and full-time candidates and the majority of candidates complete the program in three years.
+Generally, full-time candidates complete the program in four semesters and part-time candidates complete the program in six semesters.

 Data on licensure or certification examination pass rates are not provided for this program because New York State does not require an examination to obtain a school counseling certification.